winnawat/bugfixtime/README.md

 - Total excess spending using just the mean value (64 days) as the predicted variable: $272,283,700

 ### Scenario - Limited Budget
 Assuming a limited budget of $50 million, Apache foundation can choose to only address bugs that are predicted to take 35 days or less.
 The visualization behind this decision is shown below.
+Given the limited budget of $50 million, from the top 2 graphs, using Random Forest model will allow Apache to address the most number of bugs.
+Through the bottom two charts, keeping the excess spending below $50 is done through only fixing bugs with DaysToFix of 35 days or less.

 ![limited-budget](limited-budget-plot.png)